johnmyleswhite/Vega.jl/README.md

 # NOTE: THIS PACKAGE IS IN A STATE OF LIMBO

-Vega.jl on METADATA works for version 0.5; Vega.jl master works for version 0.6 in Jupyter Notebook.
-Work will continue to convert package to version 0.6 of Julia, version 3 of Vega and adding support for Atom/Juno. -- Randy, 4/25/2016
+Vega.jl on METADATA nominally works for version 0.6 in Jupyter Notebook.
+Work to convert to version 3 of Vega and adding support for Atom/Juno may happen in the future, but is not my highest priority. -- Randy, 8/4/2017

 # Introduction